 What Is Mediation?

-Over the last few decades, as a result of how successful mediation has become, more and more courts have required litigants participate in mediation or alternative dispute resolution before being allowed to move forward with a trial.
+Over the last few decades, as a result of how successful mediation has become, more and more courts have required litigants to participate in mediation or alternative dispute resolution before being allowed to proceed with a trial.

 Also, it's generally less expensive than going through a trial and can keep the messy details of a case out of the public's eye.
 Typically both sides find a conflict resolution that is acceptable to everyone and protects their loved ones.

-Mediating Elder Abuse Disputes
+Mediating Older Adult Abuse Disputes

-For elder abuse disputes among family, mediation can be a better way to resolve an elder abuse matter.
-It causes fewer hard feelings and may lead to a better understanding between parties (this is part of the idea).
-If you want to be able to sit down with that family member come the holidays, sitting down in mediation is the better option.
+For older adult abuse disputes among families, mediation can be a better way to resolve an older adult abuse matter.
+It causes fewer hard feelings and may lead to a better understanding between parties.
+This is part of the idea of professional mediation services.

-When Litigation Is a Better Choice
+When Litigation Is a Better Choice For Older Adult Abuse

 Maybe it's a particularly divisive case that has polarized a family or adult siblings.
 It may have caused a lot of ill will.
-Or it might involve such disputed facts and understandings as to the situation that a judge or a jury has a neutral mindset to decide a fair outcome.
+Or it might involve disputed facts and misunderstanding of the situation.
+In these cases, only a judge or a jury has a neutral mindset to decide a fair outcome.

 So What's Best for You?

 Is this something you should work out, or is this something you should stand up for?
-It's ok if you don't know, and it can help to speak to a local elder law attorney about it as consequences certainly abound with either choice, so you should carefully weigh your options.
+It's ok if you don't know, and it can help to speak to a local older adult law attorney about it.
+No matter what you pick, consequences certainly abound with either choice, so you should carefully weigh your options.